Moesif/moesif-nginx-ingress-plugin/README.md

 #### Clone to repo

-We'll lone this [repo](https://github.com/Moesif/moesif-nginx-ingress-plugin) which has the codebase to create configmap, mount the plugin, and enable it during the build time.
+We'll clone this [repo](https://github.com/Moesif/moesif-nginx-ingress-plugin) which has the codebase to create configmap, mount the plugin, and enable it during the build time.

 ## How to Use